Password: Multi-factor authentication

+Password rotation

+Password rotation is a policy that is commonly implemented with the goal of enhancing computer security.
+In 2019, Microsoft stated that the practice is "ancient and obsolete".

 Password rules

 Most organizations specify a password policy that sets requirements for the composition and usage of passwords, typically dictating minimum length, required categories (e.g., upper and lower case, numbers, and special characters), prohibited elements (e.g., use of one's own name, date of birth, address, telephone number).
 Some governments have national authentication frameworks that define requirements for user authentication to government services, including requirements for passwords.

 Many websites enforce standard rules such as minimum and maximum length, but also frequently include composition rules such as featuring at least one capital letter and at least one number/symbol.
 These latter, more specific rules were largely based on a 2003 report by the National Institute of Standards and Technology (NIST), authored by Bill Burr.
 It originally proposed the practice of using numbers, obscure characters and capital letters and updating regularly.
-In a 2017 Wall Street Journal article, Burr reported he regrets these proposals and made a mistake when he recommended them.
+In a 2017 article in The Wall Street Journal, Burr reported he regrets these proposals and made a mistake when he recommended them.

-According to a 2017 rewrite of this NIST report, many websites have rules that actually have the opposite effect on the security of their users.
+According to a 2017 rewrite of this NIST report, a number of websites have rules that actually have the opposite effect on the security of their users.
 This includes complex composition rules as well as forced password changes after certain periods of time.
 While these rules have long been widespread, they have also long been seen as annoying and ineffective by both users and cyber-security experts.
 The NIST recommends people use longer phrases as passwords (and advises websites to raise the maximum password length) instead of hard-to-remember passwords with "illusory complexity" such as "pA55w+rd".
 A user prevented from using the password "password" may simply choose "Password1" if required to include a number and uppercase letter.
 Combined with forced periodic password changes, this can lead to passwords that are difficult to remember but easy to crack.

 Paul Grassi, one of the 2017 NIST report's authors, further elaborated: "Everyone knows that an exclamation point is a 1, or an I, or the last character of a password. $ is an S or a 5.
-If we use these well-known tricks, we aren’t fooling any adversary.
+If we use these well-known tricks, we aren't fooling any adversary.
 We are simply fooling the database that stores passwords into thinking the user did something good."